 I'm an Android Engineer and occasional UX/UI designer.
 I'm based in Munich, Germany and come from Cape Town, South Africa.
-I currently work at Google as a Developer Relations Engineer for Material Design.
+I currently work at Google as a Developer Relations Engineer for Material Design and Android.
 I'm passionate about the intersection between code and design.
 I also strive to contribute to the Android community; I'm a former Google Developer Expert for Android and organizer for GDG Cape Town.
 I enjoy speaking at conferences, publishing open source code and writing blog posts.

 I was employed at Over from December 2017 to September 2019 and formed part of a small team tasked with building the Android version of their highly succesful iOS app.
 Over is best described as "Photoshop for your phone", allowing one to layer images, text, drawings, effects and more to create any kind of graphic/media content imaginable.